danhahn/html-site/src/pages/3/index.md

 - An ID name can be used only once per document.
 - An ID attribute must be added to an HTML element `id=”idName”`
 - ID names are case sensitive

+**note:** It is recommended that you don't use ID selectors [read more why here](https://dev.to/claireparker/reasons-not-to-use-ids-in-css-4ni4)!

 ## Weight of selectors